CS355 Final Project (Spring 2024)

 In this project students will choose two API's and create a mashup that uses them synchronously.
 Once the code is completed students will then present their projects in a short recoded screencast walking through their code and demoing the final result.

-You will need to complete the HTTP and API playlist and most of assessment 4 to understand how to write code to utilize the HTTP and HTTPS protocols on Node.js.
+You will need to complete the HTTP and Third Party API topics and Assessment 4 to understand how to write code to utilize the HTTP and HTTPS packages on Node.js.
 Your project must use the techniques we covered this semester.

 Some notable examples from previous semesters includes: